hungtran84/adv-k8s/2-argocd/README.md

     https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/ha/install.yaml
 ```

-If you are not interested in UI, SSO, multi-cluster features then you can install core Argo CD components only
+If you are not interested in UI, SSO, multi-cluster features then you can install core ArgoCD components only

 ```sh
 kubectl create namespace argocd